CortexIntelligentAutomation/docs/content/en/docs/2025.3/_shared/disaster-recovery/encryption-key/recover/run-recover-script.md

 1. Run the PowerShell command to recover the application services.
 1. A credentials prompt will appear.
 Enter credentials of a domain user that is a member of the local Administrators group on the server and press OK.
 1. Wait for the script to finish running.
-This should take 1 minutes.
+This should take approximately 1 minute.
 1. Check that there have been no errors in the script; these would appear in red in the console.